onstash/blog.onstash.me/content/blog/nginx-subdomain-config.md

 * Restart the nginx server
 * If you're using a DNS provider like Cloudflare, add the box's IP to it with an A record `subdomain1.example.com`.
 If not, then add the box's IP and subdomain1.example.com to /etc/hosts.
 * Load `subdomain1.example.com` on the browser to check how it loads.
 If everything is fine, you will see the HTML that you wrote for this subdomain.

-* Extend the same methodology for `subdomain2.example.com` in case/when you need it.
+Extend the same approach for any other domain or subdomain that you require.